Welsh-language literature: Essays and other forms

-Stage Works
+Stage works

-Although a handful of Anterliwtiau survive from the first years of the nineteenth century, and some eighteenth century Anterliwtiau would be republished in the nineteenth, the form had disappeared as a performance art by the death of Twm o'r Nant in 1811.
-When Welsh-language drama re-emerged in the second half of the century it was effectively a new tradition rather than one which had continuity to the Anterliwt.
+Although a handful of Anterliwtiau survive from the first years of the 19th century, and some 18th century Anterliwtiau would be republished in the 19th, the form had disappeared as a performance art by the death of Twm o'r Nant in 1811.
+When Welsh-language drama re-emerged in the second half of the century it was effectively a new tradition rather than one which had any continuity with the Anterliwt.
 The Theatres Act 1843 had relaxed legal restrictions on public performance and English-language theatre consequently became established, leading to a new interest in a secular Welsh-language theatre.
 Theatrical performances had become an occasional feature of Eisteddfodau by the last third of the century.
-Drama remained a small part of the century's literary output in Welsh however.
+Drama remained a small part of the century's literary output in Welsh, however.
 The key practitioners in the field were poets such as R. J. Derfel (1824–1905), whose verse play Brad y Llyfrau Gleision (1854), depicting the Treachery of the Blue Books was a part of the literary response to that event; and journalist/novelist Beriah Gwynfe Evans (1848–1927), sometimes described as the "father of the Welsh-language drama".
 His dramas, such as Owain Glyndŵr (1880) and the "drama-cantata" Llewelyn ein Llyw Olaf (1883) drew on Welsh history (as did many of Evans's novels).
 Llewelyn ein Llyw Olaf was written to music by composer Alaw Ddu (1838–1904), and the period saw many settings of words in Welsh to musical performances, such as the first opera in Welsh, Blodwen (1878) by Joseph Parry (1841–1903), the libretto to which had been written by Mynyddog (1833–1877).
-These works, whether dramatic or operatic, were all written in stylised verse; by the end of the century however stage adaptations of the novels of Daniel Owen (see above) by John Morgan Edwards (1868-1924) among others pointed the way to a more naturalistic style of dramatic writing and performance.
+These works, whether dramatic or operatic, were all written in stylised verse; by the end of the century, however, stage adaptations of the novels of Daniel Owen (see above) by John Morgan Edwards (1868–1924) among others pointed the way to a more naturalistic style of dramatic writing and performance.